Menu-to-Insight: OCR & RAG Pipeline

 Overview

-The system uses a RAG pipeline to ingest menu images via OCR -> retrieve nutritional context through Qdrant vector search -> generate dietary recommendations using a local Ollama model (Qwen-2.5).
+The system uses a RAG pipeline to ingest images via OCR -> retrieve context through Qdrant vector search -> generate food recommendations using a local Ollama model (Qwen-2.5).

 What it does

-• Preprocesses and enhances the image to improve text clarity
+• Preprocesses and enhances images to improve text clarity

-• Semantically matches each item against a Qdrant database of verified foods with known nutritional values
+• Semantically searches a vector database of verified foods

-• Applies a similarity threshold to ensure only high-confidence matches are used
+• Applies similarity thresholds to enforce high-confidence retrieval

-• Generates personalised food recommendations with clear reasoning, constrained to the retrieved nutritional context.
+• Generates personalised recommendations with reasoning constrained to the retrieved context.

 Food Logging:

-• Allows users to search for foods and log them with a specified quantity
+• Allows users to search and log foods with nutritional values

-• Generates a short AI summary after each log, reflecting on the meal and suggesting small improvements
+• Provides an encouraging message after each log, reflecting on the meal and suggesting a small improvement

-• Tracks daily progress against calorie and protein targets
+• Dynamically tracks progress against calorie and protein targets

-• Allows users to edit edit or delete existing food entries
+• Allows users to edit entries and personalise their profile

 Architecture

-The system is built as a set of containerised services, where each service handles a distinct responsibility:
+Built as a set of containerised services, each service focuses on a seperate responsibility:

-• API Service – Entry point that accepts menu images, handles the flow between services, and sends data to the LLM.
+• API – Accepts images, orchestrates services and sends context to the LLM.

-• Vision Service – Preprocesses images and extracts structured text using PaddleOCR and OpenCV.
+• Vision – Preprocesses images and extracts text using PaddleOCR and OpenCV.

-• Vector Service – Generates embeddings and performs semantic retrieval using Qdrant.
+• Vector – Generates embeddings and performs vector search using Qdrant.

-• Relational Service – Stores nutritional data and user food logs using SQLite and SQLAlchemy.
+• Database – Stores nutritional data and food logs using SQLite and SQLAlchemy.

-• Local LLM – An Ollama-hosted model generates recommendations grounded in retrieved nutritional context.
+• Local LLM – An Ollama-hosted model that generates recommendations grounded in retrieved context.

 Each service follows a consistent internal structure: